nordeim/SG-Point-Of-Sale/docs/prompts.md

 You have proven yourself yet again to be the absolute best software architect, designer, and engineer in the universe!
 Now I have a challenge: finding an experienced software developer who can match our quality expectations has proved to be tougher than I expected.
 I am still searching for such a team member.
 In the meantime, I still have to rely and depend on you to help me complete stage #2 of the project as spelled out in your superlative PMD.
 Please kindly help me create all the code and config files expected for stage #2 of your PMD.

 ---
+Wow, wow, you are absolutely unbelievable!
+Now I am in even greater pressure to find human developers who are even close to your standard and quality.
+I am still having great challenge.
+How about you help me complete stage #3 in your PMD as well?
+Please help to create all the necessary files in stage #3.
+I will your code files for stage #2 and #3 to train my human developers.
+Thank you and appreciate it very much!

+---
 you stopped midway. please continue to complete your database schema generation as planned.

 ---